Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/use-case-descriptions.md

 Normal Flow:
 1. Moderator receives notification about a user submission
-2. Moderator opens moderation panel to review submissions
+2. Moderator opens slack
 3. Moderator reviews submission using predefined criteria from community guidelines
 4. Based on guidelines, moderators approves or rejects submissions
-5. Moderator marks submissions as “Approved” or “Denied” in panel
+5. Moderator marks submissions as “Approved” or “Denied” to bot

-Alternate Flow:
-1. Moderator is unsure if response is appropriate
-2. Moderator flags response for review by another moderator or community manager
-3. Final approval or denial is made

 ## Use Case 10: Slack Bot bans User from Prompting